Generic selectors

 Because Matthew 5:34 is so universally misunderstood, ‘doctrines’ against swearing in a court of law have been around for decades.
 A typical question posed to every witness in a court of law is, “Do you swear or affirm to tell the whole truth and nothing but the truth, so help you God?”
 What is the purpose for this question?
 It is used to instill a sense of moral responsibility and fear of being penalized for perjury when providing testimony as a witness.
 It is intended to exact a solemn promise from a person to tell the truth.
 Sadly, these words are meaningless to many people, especially criminals.

-As a result of problems with Matthew 5:34, the judicial establishment allows an individual to solemnly promise to give truthful testimony by affirming instead of swearing.
+As a result of misunderstanding Matthew 5:34, the judicial establishment allows an individual to solemnly promise to give truthful testimony by affirming instead of swearing.
 But is there really a difference between the two terms?
 Like an oath, an affirmation is a solemn promise.
-Notice this legal definition[17]:
+Notice this legal definition[21]:

-Even the courts of law state that an affirmation is exactly the same as an oath but it is wrongly suggested it is only legally binding under man’s laws and subject to punishments accorded in criminal and civil laws.
+Even courts of law state that an affirmation is exactly the same as an oath.
+It is wrongly assumed to be only legally binding under man’s laws and subject to punishments accorded in criminal and civil laws.
 In other words, courts of law claim that an affirmation is not an oath attributable to God.
 But does an affirmation really bypass God’s judgment?
 Does God regard an affirmation to be less binding than a sworn oath?

-REVELATION 21:8 But … all liars, shall have their part in the lake which burneth with fire and brimstone: which is the second death.
+REVELATION 21:8 “…all liars shall have their part in the lake which burns with fire and brimstone, which is the second death.”

 Witnesses

-EXODUS 20:16; DEUTERONOMY 5:20 Thou shalt not bear false witness [testimony] against thy neighbour.
+EXODUS 20:16 “You shall not bear false witness [testimony] against your neighbor.

 Courtroom Juries, Witnesses, & Evidence